-For a better video call experience, use your phone or tablet camera as a webcam or video capture device.
+For a better video call experience, use your phone camera as a webcam or video capture device.

 During video calls, use controls on the phone screen or on the Webcam window in the app on your PC to switch cameras, pause camera, use subject tracking, and more.